transifex/transifex-native-sandbox/README.md

   Step 4: Pull your translations.

-  You are all set.
+  :ok_hand: You are all set.
 Your page is live and translated.

  Note: The i18n syntax is the same across programming languages so you can share strings across apps and programming languages

  Note: Transifex Native is open source and can be easily ported to other languages.

- Note: You can share the experience with your localisation team: Translate in transifex, refresh the github webpage and see your translation live on the fly.

 # Please share you feedback with us?